dnory0/genetic-py-simulator/README.md

 ## Why?

-1. This project is going to be my licence graduation project.
+1. This project is going to be my graduation project.
 2. I love Quantum Algorithms 🚀🚀.

 ## How to try it?